-Set out on these pages are some of the business- and industryrelated risk factors that could have consequences for Kambi's future development.
-The risk factors are not arranged in order of importance or potential economic impact.
+Set out on these pages are some of the business and industry-related risk factors that we have identified as having potential consequences for Kambi's future development.
+We have not arranged these in order of importance or potential economic impact.